rreezN/CrackDetect/README.md

 1. All data must be interpolated by distance driven

-2. For Autopi GPS this implies calculating distance from time and speed.
-Note that gps, accl and gyro do not sample at the same frequency.
-Hence, speed must be interpolated by time to align gps, accl and gyro.*
+2. For Autopi GPS this implies calculating distance from time and speed. <br> Note that gps, accl and gyro do not sample at the same frequency.
+Hence, speed must be interpolated by time to align gps, accl and gyro. <br>
+Longitude and latitude are gound in Autopi Gopro GPS as column 3 and 4 respectively.
+Time is column 2 and 2D and 3D speed is column 6 and 7.
+Time is always column 2 for Autopi Gopro data.

 3. Investigate how Aran data must be aligned.
 Are there a distance measure or do we also need to calculate that.